coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

     public string LimitedAccessFieldId { get; set; }

     /// <summary>
-    /// ID of a field that must be stripped from the MetaData.
+    /// ID of a field that must be stripped from the Metadata.
     /// </summary>
     /// <remarks>Can be empty.</remarks>
     public string FieldToHideId { get; set; }